adam-zielonka/shippingboard-lite/docs/ch00-01-tools-around-development.md

-# Chapter 0.1. - Tools around development
+# 0.1.
+Tools around development

 There are some differences between operation system (Windows, MacOS, or base on Linux), but my approach is to make my environment for development similar across operation systems.